About

 Who Am I?

 My name is Damien Le Goff, and I’ve been a Math and Physics teacher for over 10 years.
-In 2022, I graduated with a Master's in Globalization & Human Rights from the University of Galway where I delved into the relationship between human rights and the environment.
+In 2022, I graduated with a Master's in Globalization & Human Rights from the University of Galway.
+In 2026, I'm going to graduate with a Master's in Global Environmental Politics from VU Amsterdam where I delved into the relationship between human freedom and the environment.
 Since then, I’ve continued to actively explore this connection – particularly in the context of environmental decline.
-Additionally, I've studied the liberal freedom paradigm and its own relationship with the environment.
-Currently, I am learning systems thinking and system dynamics to design dynamic models of freedom and governance under ecological pressure.